Shagshag/prestashop-documentation/CountyCore.md

 * **Warning:** this constant is **deprecated**.
 This means that this constant will likely be removed in a future version.
-* This constant is defined in classes\County.php line 54
+* This constant is defined in [classes/County.php line 54](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/County.php#54)

 ### USE_COUNTY_TAX